-I support the US 50/South Shore Community Revitalization project to create a more pedestrian and bicycle friendly, transit-oriented, “complete street” area.
-I would also like to see similar investment made in creating more walkable community hubs throughout South Lake Tahoe, in places like Ski Run Blvd., Harrison Ave./56 Acres, Bijou, Sierra Blvd., and the Y.
+I support the Main Street Management plan to create a more pedestrian and bicycle friendly, transit-oriented, “complete street” area near stateline.
+I would also like to see similar investment made in creating more walkable and bikeable community hubs throughout South Lake Tahoe, in places like Ski Run Blvd., Harrison Ave./56 Acres, Bijou, Sierra Blvd., and the Y.

 I have been proud to stand peacefully with this community for black lives throughout the late spring and summer at Lakeview Commons, where I’ve been inspired over and over by the powerful voices speaking out for justice, equity and reform.
 I support more mental health and unarmed crisis intervention programs like CAHOOTS in Eugene, OR, which would support and complement our police department.
 Our community has conducted itself admirably during this time, including active dialogue with a responsive police department and city leaders.
 We’ve shown that standing up for equal treatment for all, and support by and for law enforcement, can go hand in hand.